 The naturally occurring Leptospermum growing in Broadwater NP and elsewhere up and down the Northern NSW coast and into Queensland is not ideal for honey production.
-It forms part of a wide and diverse community of plants many of which flower at the same time as the Leptospermum.
-The result is that the bees forage and collect nectar from a number of other species as well which in turn leads to the production of multi-floral honey.
+It forms part of a broad-ranging and diverse community of plants many of which flower at the same time as the Leptospermum.
+The result is that the bees forage and collect nectar from other species as well which in turn leads to the production of multi-floral honey.

 In a well sited, purpose-built plantation system the production of mono-floral honey is a more likely outcome.

 The production of nectar in a naturally occurring system such as that at Broadwater is sub-optimal given that the plants are mixed species all competing with each other and mainly crowded and often impenetrable.
 An overhead canopy of dominant trees will also significantly reduce flowering.
 A purpose-built and managed plantation system would have individual plants uniformly spaced with maximum exposure to light so they can develop true form and optimal flowering.

 Plantations may allow protection from competing beekeepers particularly in relatively remote areas and therefore also reduce the risk of transmissible diseases.

 Broadwater National Park showing the dense Leptospermum communities and Eucalypt canopy